bmc0/dsp/README.md

 	1,3        1 and 3
 	1-4,7,9-   1 through 4, 7, and 9 to n

+#### Effects file syntax:

+* Arguments are delimited by whitespace.
+* Comments are specified using a `#` character at the beginning of a line (excluding any preceeding spaces or tabs).
+* The `\` character removes any special meaning of the character that follows it.

+Example:

+	gain -10
+	# This is a comment
+	eq 1k 1.0 +10.0 eq 3k 3.0 -4.0
+	lowshelf 90 0.7 +4.0

 #### Examples:

 Read `file.flac`, apply a bass boost, and write to alsa device `hw:2`: